 The reality is that their body was built through a consistent and disciplined approach to training, and likely even more so with their diet and nutrition.
-And yes, even the one’s that are not au naturale.
-Juice is still not a sub for discipline and hard work over an extended period of time.
+And yes, even the ones that are not au naturale; the juice is not a sub for discipline and hard work.

 So if you are working a well-structured program of training (think specificity, progression) and not seeing the results you want, it’s time to ask yourself why?

 Chances are there are some fundamental behavioral issues (poor habits) that are in the way of progress.
 It’s also likely that your attention is focused entirely on the wrong things.

 For example, if you are worrying about whether it’s the fact you are leg-pressing and not squatting, or using/not-using an EZ bar in curling or hitting 8-10 reps instead of 8-12… these are NOT the issues holding you back.

 Likewise, if you are worrying about brown rice or white, whether it’s better to train fasted or with BCAAs, or juggling numbers until you achieve a recorded 132.4g protein… these are NOT the issues holding you back.

 But if you didn’t show-up to the gym yesterday when you could have, or ate only half of the calories you needed to fuel your workout and recovery, those things ARE where your attention should be.

 You’ve heard it a million times at this point, CONSISTENCY IS KING.
 And we don’t even need 100% consistency… 80-90% will cut it for many.